erikcox/CCSF/README.md

-# CCSF
+# CCSF Library statistics

-CCSF reference statistics project
+Statistics and visualization for City College of San Francisco's reference desk.

 *TODO: add a better description*